How Often Should You Host Events In Nigeria? Here’s The Truth Every Event Planner Must Know

 How often should you host events in Nigeria?
 Monthly, quarterly or yearly?
 Here's what works.

-Themed hangouts (karaoke nights, paint-and-sip, open mic)
+Karaoke nights, paint-and-sip, open mics

 Business networking meetups